 - Likewise, stay out of the bad corners of the Internet.
 A bad ad on a legitimate site can still inject malware if you’re not careful, but the risks increase if you’re surfing where you shouldn’t.

 For dedicated antimalware protection, consider Malwarebytes 3.0, which is advertised as being capable of fighting ransomware.
 RansomFree has also developed what it calls anti-ransomware protection.
 Typically, however, antimalware programs reserve anti-ransomware for their paid commercial suites.
 You can download free anti-ransomware protection like Bitdefender’s Anti-Ransomware Tool, but you’re protected from only four common variants of ransomware.
+Kaspersky also claims that it can block Petya or Petrwrap (or whatever it ends up being called) by simply rolling back changes via its System Watcher component.

 A good, but not perfect, defense: Backup